DamienFlury/summaries/par-prog/par-prog.typ

 - Thread Confinement: Object belongs to only one thread
 - Object Confinement: Object is encapsulated in already synchronized objects

-== Threadsafe
-A datatype/method is #emph[threadsafe], if it behaves correctly when used from multiple threads, without requiring additional coordination from the caller.
-Therefore a threadsafe callee cannot put any synchronization requirements on the caller.

 == Threadsafe Java collections
 Old Java-Collections like `Vector`, `Stack`, `Hashtable` are threadsafe.
 Modern collections (`HashSet`, `TreeSet`, `ArrayList`, `LinkedList`, `HashMap`,